splynx/docs/files/en/administration/reports/customer_internet_usage/customer_internet_usage.md

 ![modify](modify1.png)

-In this window, you can simple enable or disable each field according to you preference with the toggles provided, and you can drag and drop the field to order it in a layout of you choice.
+In this window, you can simply enable or disable each field according to your preference with the toggles provided, and you can drag and drop the field to order it in a layout of your choice.